The 8 Best Spanish Talk Radio Stations You Can Access Online

 Because it’s publicly funded, RNE airs no commercials during its programming.
 Some of its well-known programs are:

 The title, translated as “on the shoulders of giants,” comes from a famous line written by Sir Isaac Newton as a homage to the thinkers who went before him.
 He said: “If I have seen further it is by standing on the shoulders of giants.”
 As a language learner, you can stand on the shoulders of giants by listening to native speakers who can open your eyes to the secrets of Spanish.

 2. Cadena SER (Spain)

 And yes, everything is up for debate.
-Listen to “Hora 25” and you’ll not only have your fair share of Spanish idioms and vocabulary, you’ll also get a peek into a country’s socio-economic and political affairs.
+Listen to “Hora 25” and you’ll not only have your fair share of Spanish idioms and vocabulary, but you’ll also get a peek into a country’s socio-economic and political affairs.

-The program centered around callers who relate their experiences—some tragic, others funny.
-After the problem is laid on the table, other callers go live to voice out their opinions on the matter and try to help out.
-Macarena Berlin’s soothing voice moderates the whole process, enunciating in clear Spanish, benefiting you, the curious language learner.
+The program centered around callers who related their experiences—some tragic, others funny.
+After the problem was laid on the table, other callers joined to voice their opinions on the matter and try to help out.
+You can still access old episodes online, with Macarena Berlin’s soothing voice moderating the whole process, enunciating in clear Spanish great for language learners.